| Travel > | UK > |

-The small M/V Loch Buie approaches the village of Baile Mòr, the only town on Iona.
+We're on board the M/V Loch Buie, a small ferry approaching the village of Baile Mòr, the only town on Iona.
 Baile Mòr is also known as St. Rowan's Bay, or more commonly and simply as just "The Village".
 There's just the village itself, a few scattered homes, and an isolated hostel at the north tip of the island, a little over a kilometer away.
+The island has been home for early Celtic Christians and Vikings, and 48 Scottish kings are buried here.

 There are few cars on Iona, and if you don't live there you can't take one over on the ferry.
 That's just fine, there's really no where to drive one and you can easily walk to any point on the island.